TheOdinProject/curriculum/nodeJS/authentication/sessions.md

 What's going on here?
 First we have our route for rendering the login page.
 In our `POST` route, we query our db for the submitted username.
 If the username exists *and* the submitted password matches, we serialize the user ID to the session data then redirect to the homepage (if you've never seen `?.` before, check out [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining)).
 Express-session automatically sets the cookie and attaches it to the response.

-If no matching username/password combo, we rerender the login page with an error message.
+If there is no matching username/password combo, we render the login page again with an error message.
 Note that we cannot serialize the user ID to `req.session.id` because [`req.session.id` is already used for the session's own ID](http://expressjs.com/en/resources/middleware/session.html#reqsessionid).

-We only need to serialize the user ID as that will never change for a user (unlike a username which could be changed by a user if that feature is implemented).
+We only need to serialize the user ID as that will never change for a user (unlike a username, which could be changed by a user if that feature is implemented).
 It's the only user info we'll need right now since later we'll write a middleware that uses the user ID to grab any other user info like the current username.

 <div class="lesson-note lesson-note--warning" markdown="1">

 #### Warning: Use generic login error messages

 Don't specify which form fields are incorrect when providing validation feedback.
 Providing specific feedback can allow attackers to target accounts if they know a specific username exists, for example.
-It also means if you misspell your username but it happens to match someone else's username, you're less likely to be misled into thinking the you entered your username correctly.
+It also means if you misspell your username but it happens to match someone else's username, you're less likely to be misled into thinking you entered your username correctly.

 </div>